Looking to switch payment processors to save on fees?...

 Final Thoughts on Illinois Surcharge Laws

-If you’re an Illinois-based merchant and frustrated that you can only recoup 1% of your processing costs in the form of a surcharge, you need to understand that there are other ways to save money on credit card processing.
+If you’re an Illinois-based merchant and frustrated about your processing costs, you need to understand that there are other ways to save money on credit card processing.

 While surcharging is often a quick and easy path, it’s far from your only option.
 Here at Merchant Cost Consulting, our team can negotiate your rates directly with your provider—helping you reduce costs without having to change processors.
 Get a free audit to find out how much you can save today.